 With the exception of the General Electives, courses taken to satisfy CP major requirements must be completed in matriculated status.

-Students admitted to the CP major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the AES major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
+For more information, please check Requirement Changes Autumn 2016 page.

 The Community Psychology curriculum advances the four core IAS learning objectives.
 Students taking courses and/or majoring in Community Psychology: